CorradoLanera/gpteasyr/README.md

   get_content()

 cat(res)
 #> The last course I provided was an advanced seminar on environmental sustainability in urban planning.
 The course covered topics such as green infrastructure, sustainable transportation, and climate change adaptation strategies in urban areas.
 Students engaged in discussions, group projects, and case studies to explore real-world applications of sustainable urban planning principles.
-Overall, it was a very engaging and informative course that challenged students to think critically about how cities can become more environmentally sustainable.
+Overall, it was a very engaging and informative course that challenged students to think critically about the intersection of environmental sustainability and urban development.
 ```

 ### Personalized server’s endpoint